Bolton School Sixth Form Boys

 - Royal of Society Chemistry Olympiad – average one Gold medal per year over past 12 years

 - Cambridge Chemistry Challenge (written test for Year 12 pupils)

 - Young Analyst competition (practical competition for Year 12 pupils)

 Advanced level Chemistry is a very popular subject at Bolton School and is studied by large numbers of students (68 students across the Sixth Form).
 It is a rewarding academic discipline as well as a fundamental science important for all students wishing to embark upon any scientific career.

 The Advanced level Chemistry specification is new from September 2015.

 Assessment will be through three 2-hour examinations at the end of Year 13.
 Practical skills are a compulsory requirement of the course of study and will be assessed in all written papers.
 In addition, a practical endorsement will appear on all students’ certificate as a separately reported result, alongside the overall A-Level grade for the qualification.

 Good results at A level Chemistry, as in all other subjects, will only be achieved through a combination of hard work coupled with a reasonable amount of natural ability.
 Co-operation between individual students and the experienced teaching staff is encouraged and is essential for success at a high level.
 Motivation is important, but the demands of the subject indicate that any student wishing to study A level Chemistry should be capable of achieving at least level 7.7 in a dual award science course.

 Where will it lead?

-Each year a number of students elect to study Chemistry at university (for which they will also be required to take an A Level in Mathematics).
+Each year a number of students elect to study Chemistry at university (for which they may also be required to take an A-Level in Mathematics).
 For others, a top grade in Advanced level Chemistry provides an essential entry qualification for veterinary science, medicine or dentistry.
-Engineers, biologists, food scientists, accountants and lawyers to name but a few, are happy to use Advanced level Chemistry as an entry qualification to a degree course.
+Engineers, biologists, food scientists, accountants and lawyers to name but a few, are happy to accept A-Level Chemistry as an entry qualification to a degree course.